j-berg-au/BOUNDLESS/content/index.md

 - *Clair Obscur: Expedition 33* by Sandfall Interactive
 - *Hades* by Supergiant Games
 #### Credits
-EMRYS - He/They
+EMRYS — He/They
-Game Design, Writing
+Lead Game Design, Writing

-BAILEY - Any/Any
+BAILEY — Any/Any
-Game Design
+Additional Game Design